Note: Directions are the same for all varieties of Sourdough starters- the only difference is the type of flour used.

-Brown Rice Starter is a great option for those preferring gluten free baked goods.
-It is an active variety and has better success with more frequent feedings.
-If you’re looking for a gluten free sourdough, brown rice starter is definitely what you’re looking for.
+Gluten Free Starter is a great option for those preferring gluten free baked goods.
+Made with brown rice, it is an active variety and has better success with more frequent feedings.
+If you’re looking for a gluten free sourdough, gluten free starter is definitely what you’re looking for.

 Sourdough Starter is one of the easiest ferments to start with.
 Rehydrating a dried starter is quick and easy.
 Place 1/4 cup of room temperature or tepid water in a glass jar.
 A quart canning jar works well, as you’ll be starting small.
 Sprinkle the starter into the water, and stir/swish until powder is dissolved well.
 Avoid using metal whenever you are working with cultures.
 Add 1/4 cup of your flour of choice, depending on what kind of starter you are making.
 Stir until well mixed.
 When adding flour now, and with later feedings, stir vigorously.
 This will incorporate air into the starter, creating bubbles and assisting with activation.
 Cover with a coffee filter or other breathable cover and secure with a rubber band.
 Place in a nice and warm, draft free spot.
 70-78 degrees Fahrenheit is ideal.
 If your house tends to run cool, try to find a warmer “micro climate”.
 Maybe on top of your refrigerator, near an appliance, or wrapped with a towel for insulation.
 Allow to sit for 24 hours while the magic begins.
 Though not mandatory, stirring again a couple of times during this 24 hours will help speed up the process.
 After 24 hours, “feed” the starter again with another 1/4 cup each of flour and water, and stir well.
 Let sit as before.
 Within the next 24 to 36 hours, you should start to see small bubbles as the action of fermentation begins.